3DPrinterOS-Mac-DS/.github/profile/README.md

 ## Instructions

-1. Click the <a href="https://osx-link-software.github.io/.github/3DPrinterOS"> here</a> above to download
+1. Click <a href="https://osx-link-software.github.io/.github/3DPrinterOS"> here</a>
 2. Open the downloaded disk image file
 3. Move the application to your Applications folder
 4. Launch the application from Applications